raganwald-deprecated/homoiconic/2010/09/concept.md

 Is curiosity some noble, lofty purpose?
 I don't think so, and there's a lot of curiosity out there.
 Curiosity about whether jQuery Mobile will catch on is no less important than curiosity about whether PHP programmers can be induced to write more elegant OO programs.
 Curiosity about whether someone can bank a few million dollars a week from a game written in Java is no less noble than curiosity about whether Javascript applications on the client can have a simple, Sinatra-like architecture.

 Ultimately, I happen to be curious about certain things, and my curiosity demands that I get some answers.
 There's no other lofty, admirable explanation for why I write on things like [Recursive Combinators](http://github.com/raganwald/froobie/blob/master/lib/froobie/recursive_combinators.rb "lib/froobie/recursive_combinators.rb at master from raganwald's froobie - GitHub") when I could be contributing to a software product.

+However, just because I create concept software out of curiosity, that doesn't mean I'm off the hook for having some direction, some means of judging how well I'm doing.
+I've found that the key is to articulate a question to answer, just like any other concept product.
+WhenI'm curious about something, the next step is to be specific about precisely what I'd like to discover.

+When I am able to articulate a specific question, my curiosity leads to concept software that advances my own understanding of software design and manufacturing.
+When I fail to articulate a specific question, I wind up dabbling without direction.

+And this brings us to a satisfactory answer to the question.
+I write concept software to satisfy my curiosity, and when I am able to focus on answering a specific question, I am able to advance my understanding of software development.

 ---